 The Corporation is subject to a number of risks associated with the conduct of its TRILOGY Phase 3 clinical program and its results, the establishment of strategic partnerships and the successful development of CaPre and other new products and their commercialization.
 The Corporation is currently not generating any revenues and has incurred significant operating losses and negative cash flows from operations since inception.
-To date, the Corporation has financed its operations through the public offering and private placement of Common Shares, units consisting of Common Shares and warrants and convertible debt, proceeds from research grants and research tax credits, and exercises of warrants, rights, and options.
+To date, the Corporation has financed its operations through public offering and private placement of Common Shares, units consisting of Common Shares and warrants, convertible debt, proceeds from research grants and research tax credits, and exercises of warrants, rights, and options.
 To achieve the objectives of its business plan, the Corporation plans to raise the necessary funds through additional securities offerings and the establishment of strategic partnerships as well as additional research grants and research tax credits.
 CaPre and other drug product candidates developed by us will require approval from the FDA and equivalent regulatory organizations in other countries before they can be commercialized.
 The ability of the Corporation to achieve profitable operations is dependent on a number of factors outside of the Corporation's control.
 See "Risk Factors" in this MD&A and in Acasti's Annual Report on Form 20-F for the fiscal year ended March 31, 2018.

 The Corporation has incurred operating losses and negative cash flows from operations since inception.
-The Corporation's current assets of \$13.8 million as at June 30, 2018 include cash and cash equivalents totalling \$12.9 million, mainly generated by the net proceeds from the Public Offering completed on May 9, 2018.
-The Corporation's current liabilities total \$10.2 million at June 30, 2018 and are comprised primarily of amounts due to or accrued for creditors.
-However, in spite of this incremental financing, these current assets are projected to be significantly less than what will be needed to support the current liabilities as at this date when combined with the projected level of expenses for the next twelve months, including the continued advancement of the TRILOGY Phase 3 clinical study program for its drug candidate, CaPre.
-Additional funds will also be needed for the expected expenses for the total CaPre Phase 3 research and development phase beyond the next twelve months, including the potential regulatory (NDA) submission.
-The Corporation also expects to incur increased general and administrative expenses ("G&A") as a result of a planned increase in business development and commercialization planning expenses.
-In addition to the recently raised funds, the Corporation is working towards development of strategic partner relationships and plans to raise additional funds in the future, but there can be no assurance as to when or whether Acasti will complete any additional financing or strategic collaborations.
+The Corporation's current assets of \$7.4 million as at September 30, 2018 include cash and cash equivalents totalling \$6.0 million, mainly generated by the net proceeds from the Public Offering completed on May 9, 2018.
+The Corporation's current liabilities total \$13.2 million at September 30, 2018 and are comprised primarily of amounts due to or accrued for creditors.
+Following the October financings (see Subsequent events), the Corporation expects that the total of approximately \$47.9 million raised in net proceeds in addition with existing cash, will fund the completion of the TRILOGY phase 3 clinical trials.
+Management projects that additional funds will be needed in the future for activities necessary to prepare for commercial launch, including the scale up of our manufacturing operations, the completion of the potential regulatory (NDA) submission package (assuming positive Phase 3 clinical results), and the expansion of business development and pre-launch marketing activities.
+In addition to the recently raised funds, the Corporation is working towards development of strategic partner relationships, as well as actively seeking additional non-dilutive funds in the future, but there can be no assurance as to when or whether Acasti will complete any strategic collaborations or succeed in identifying non-dilutive funding sources.
+Consequently, the Corporation may need to raise additional equity capital in the future to fund these activities.
 In particular, raising additional capital is subject to market conditions and is not within the Corporation's control.
 If the Corporation does not raise additional funds or find one or more strategic partners, it may not be able to realize its assets and discharge its liabilities in the normal course of business.
 As a result, there exists a material uncertainty that casts substantial doubt about the Corporation's ability to continue as a going concern and, therefore, realize its assets and discharge its liabilities in the normal course of business.
-The Corporation currently has no other arranged sources of financing.